 The water here is serene, and you can find hiking trails if you do not want to get in the water.
 The water trail is moderately rated for kayakers, canoers, and paddlers.

-It is around sixty-one miles from Bear Creek in Waterloo, Alabama.
-If you have a dog and kids in your family, then visiting here ain’t an issue.
+It is around 61 miles from Bear Creek in Waterloo, North Alabama.
 The short and safe trail here is irresistible and safe for everyone.
+If you have a dog and kids in your family, then visiting here isn’t an issue.

-4.1.5.
-Quarter Creek Falls:
+3.5 Quarter Creek Falls

 Natural beauty resides in the wilderness, and parks at this locale prove this.